OPM/ResInsight/docs/WellLogsAndPlots.md

 ### Exporting LAS-files

-A set of curves can be exported to LAS files by right clicking the curves, well log track, or well log plots and select **Export To LAS Files ...**.
-An export dialog is diplayed, allowing the user to configure how to export curve data.
+A set of curves can be exported to LAS files by right-clicking the curves, well log track, or well log plots and select **Export To LAS Files ...**.
+An export dialog is displayed, allowing the user to configure how to export curve data.

 ![]({{ site.baseurl }}/images/export_to_las_files.png)

-- **Export Folder** - Location of the exported LAS files, one file per unique triplet of well path, case and time step
+- **Export Folder** -- Location of the exported LAS files, one file per unique triplet of well path, case and time step
-- **Resample Curve Data** - If enabled, all curves are resampled at the given resample interval before export
+- **Resample Curve Data** -- If enabled, all curves are resampled at the given resample interval before export
-- **TVDRKB** - If enabled, TVDRKB for all curves based on the listed well paths are exported.
+- **TVDRKB** -- If enabled, TVDRKB for all curves based on the listed well paths are exported.
 If the difference field is blank, no TVDRKB values are exported.